The late Albert Henri Roux OBE, KFO

-Chef Albert Roux OBE, KFO head of the famous cooking dynasty behind such establishments as Le Gavroche which was the first ever restaurant in the UK to be awarded three Michelin Stars.
+Chef Albert Roux OBE, KFO was head of the famous cooking dynasty behind such establishments as Le Gavroche which was the first restaurant in the UK to be awarded three Michelin Stars.

 At the age of 14 Albert Roux began his life-long passion with the culinary arts as he commenced his career as an apprentice patissier.

 As a callow youth of 18 years, he came to the UK to spend time as a commis de cuisine in the old hierarchical environment within Nancy Astor's country home at Cliveden.
 Moving up the culinary ladder, he spent one year at the French Embassy in London, followed by his first tenure as a chef at the home of Sir Charles Clore in Belgravia.
 He was then called on to serve his Military Service in Algeria, during which time he was invited on occasion to cook for the Officers' Mess.